 I’m going to get real for a little because I know so many families going through similar struggles and I want to share a little about what we’ve gone through these past 19 months.
 Although my mold saga started 14 years ago (click here and here to read about my story) we were doing well and avoiding mold and chemicals as best as we could.

-Then due to unforeseen circumstances, we stayed in two moldy homes with extremely high levels of Stachybotrys and a few other nasty molds.
+Then due to unforeseen circumstances, we stayed in two moldy homes, one with extremely high levels of Stachybotrys and a few other nasty molds.
 Within a short period of time, I was very sick and unable to function properly.
 Every member of the family was affected as well.
 Each one with different symptoms.
 We didn’t know the houses had mold until the rainy season started in one home and an entire wall started smelling really bad.
 The second house we stayed in for about a month before we decided to sleep in a tent outdoors until we could get out of the lease.

 Over the last 19 months, we haven’t had a home we could call our own and have lost most of our belongings due to mold contamination several times.
 From sleeping in a tent, to hotel hopping and sleeping in an enclosed patio, we’ve done it all.
 It has been exhausting in every single way and has definitely tested us beyond what we thought we could endure.

 Recently we found an older home and decided to see if we could work to make it a safe option for us.
 Out of dozens of homes we saw and inspected this older, smaller home was the one with the least issues.

 I often explain to people that every single house is going to have some sort of mold or moisture issue.
 You just have to find the home with the least problems and make it yours.